Skip to main content

 ]'

 Unlike the agreement sign-up and payment source update flows, charges do not use a card callback.
-Card data is returned directly in the charge creation response.
+For UNSCHEDULED charges the card data is returned directly in the charge creation response; for RECURRING charges it is fetched later from Get payment info on the due date.

 Example response: